kenigreg/Bootstrap-Portfolio/README.md

 # Gregory's Web Development Portfolio
-The aim of this web page is to present the different projects that I have undertaken in order to showcase my web development skills to potential emoployers.
+The aim of this web page is to present the different projects that I have undertaken in order to showcase my web development skills to potential employers.
 The expected outcome is that employers will be able to access each of the projects that I have developed and assess my suitability for a potential role at their establishment nbased on the skills I have acquired.

 ## Skills
 The diffrent skills I have acquired includes the following -